-ROYAL OAK, Mich., Jan.
-17, 2014 – The Detroit Zoological Society is encouraging Southeast Michigan residents to hop to it and join the local chapter of FrogWatch USA.
-The "citizen science" program teaches volunteers how to identify frogs and toads by their breeding calls and gather and record data that supports a national network.
+The Detroit Zoological Society is encouraging Southeast Michigan residents to hop to it and join the local chapter of FrogWatch USA.
+The citizen science program teaches volunteers how to identify frogs and toads by their breeding calls and to gather and record data that supports a national network.

-"We already know about the extinctions and crises amphibians face globally, but data is deficient in our own backyards.
-This program allows us to keep better records and monitor our native species for any changes that may occur," said Detroit Zoological Society Curator of Amphibians Marcy Sieggreen.
+“We already know about the extinctions and crises amphibians face globally, but we don’t know what’s happening in our own backyards.
+FrogWatch allows us to monitor our native amphibians and make sure their populations are healthy,” said Detroit Zoological Society Chief Life Sciences Officer Scott Carter.

-FrogWatch training classes for 2014 will be held Saturday, Feb.
-8, noon to 4 p.m.; Wednesday, Feb.
-19, 5 to 9 p.m.; Sunday, Feb.
-23, 9 a.m. to 1 p.m.; and Thursday, March 6, 5 to 9 p.m., at the Detroit Zoo's Ford Education Center.
-For more information or to register, contact Associate Curator of Amphibians Rebecca Johnson at [email protected]
+FrogWatch training classes for 2015 will be held Sunday, Feb.
+8, noon to 4 p.m.; Thursday, Feb.
+12, 5 to 9 p.m.; Saturday, Feb.
+28, noon to 4 p.m.; and Thursday, March 26, 5 to 9 p.m., at the Detroit Zoo’s Ford Education Center.
+For more information or to register, contact Associate Curator of Amphibians Rebecca Johnson at firstname.lastname@example.org.

 FrogWatch volunteers choose from locations throughout the tri-county area and monitor the sites for several weeks.
 Their observations provide valuable insight into whether amphibians in the region are declining or increasing or if new species are being found in areas where they have not been identified before.